Clustering and chaotic motion of heavy inertial particles in an isolated non-axisymmetric vortex: Conclusion

 \backsection[Acknowledgements]{A.V.S.N. thanks the Prime Minister’s Research Fellows (PMRF) scheme, Ministry of Education, Government of India.
+A.R. acknowledge SERB project SPR/2021/000536 for funding.
 A.R. and A.V.S.N. acknowledge the support of the Centre for Atmospheric and Climate Sciences (CACS) at IIT Madras.
 A.R. and A.V.S.N. also acknowledge the support of the Geophysical Flows Lab (GFL) at IIT Madras.}

 \backsection[Author ORCIDs]{A. V. S. Nath, https://orcid.org/0000-0003-2144-2978; A. Roy, https://orcid.org/0000-0002-0049-2653}